Animal Dreams

 Does dreaming about a bear mean danger?

 The bear stages your own instinctive power.
 If it's attacking, something essential has been threatened and your deepest protective force has activated.
-The danger is the force of your own response — the dream is showing you what you're capable of, not warning you about an external threat.
+The danger is the force of your own response — not an external threat.

 What does a friendly bear mean?